gvwilson/teachtogether.tech/en-md/memory/index.md

 Concept maps are just one way to represent our understanding of a subject <cite>Eppl2006</cite>;
 others include Venn diagrams, flowcharts, and decision trees <cite>Abel2009</cite>.
-All of these <span g="g:externalized-cognition" i="externalized cognition">externalize cognition</span>,
+All of these <span g="externalized-cognition" i="externalized cognition">externalize cognition</span>,
 i.e. make mental models visible so that they can be compared and combined<sup>To paraphrase
 <span i="Wilde, Oscar">Oscar Wilde</span>'s Lady Windermere,
 people often don't know what they're thinking until they've heard themselves say it.}.